Westville (Georgia): Lumpkin site

-By 1969, the new museum had purchased the West Collection and opened to the public in the Spring of 1970.
+By 1969, the new museum had purchased the West Collection and opened to the public in the spring of 1970.
 The six oldest buildings at the Jonesboro site were moved to Westville, along with many West artifacts.
-The rest of the collection has been assembled mostly by donations from many different people.
-In 2001, Westville Historic Handicrafts became Historic Westville with the goal of expanding interpretation from handicrafts to interpreting living history, demonstrations, and crafts.
+The rest of the collection has been assembled mostly by donations from individual donors.
+In 2001, Westville Historic Handicrafts became Historic Westville in order to expand interpretation beyond handicrafts to broader living history, including demonstrations and crafts.

-Westville's executive board chairman, Tripp Blankenship, had been seriously considering moving the Living History Museum to Columbus, Georgia.
-A protest against the plan was staged on October 23, 2014.
-As of July 2016, the Lumpkin site was closed.
+Westville's executive board chairman, Tripp Blankenship, considered moving the Living History Museum to Columbus, Georgia.
+A protest against the plan was held on October 23, 2014.
+By July 2016, the Lumpkin site was closed.

 Columbus site

-Historic Westville reopened on June 22, 2019, in Columbus, GA.
-Plans to expand interpretation and move other buildings from the Lumpkin site are being set in motion as funding allows.
+Westville reopened on June 22, 2019, in Columbus, Georgia.
+Plans were announced to expand interpretation and move other buildings from the Lumpkin site, subject to available funding.

-As of October 2019, Historic Westville has live demonstrations and crafting interpreters every day.
-They are dressed in clothing accurate for the time of 1840-1860.
-Their living historians engage the public with dialogue about living in South Georgia during the 19th century.
-Emphasis lies on the unique and diverse stories of the people who made the area of South Georgia their home.
+As of October 2019, Westville offered live demonstrations and interpreters describing crafts.
+The interpreters wore clothing in the style of the 1840–1860 period and presented information about living in South Georgia and the people who lived there during the 19th century.

-Historic Westville currently has five interpreters who are skilled in traditional trades.
-Leatherworking and bootmaking are shown in the Singer Boot Shop, while South Georgia quilting is in the Singer House.
-Traditional carpentry is in the West Wood Shop, while Blacksmithing is in the Woodruff Blacksmith Shop.
-Westville is also home to a dressmaker who hand-stitches all of the clothing worn by employed interpreters at the site.
-Historic methods and techniques are used by the craftspeople.
-Tools from the time period are on display in the houses and occasionally, still used.
+Westville temporarily closed in February 2024.
+April Kirk was later hired as a new director, and the site reopened in November 2025.
+The site offers group tours and other programs.

-Westville closed in February 2024.
-However, it has since hired a director, April Kirk, and announced plans to re-open Fall 2025.
+Westville employs twelve historic interpreters who demonstrate traditional trades.
+Leather working and boot making are shown in the Singer Boot Shop, South Georgia quilting in the Singer House, traditional carpentry in the West Wood Shop, and Blacksmithing in the Woodruff Blacksmith Shop.
+A dressmaker produces clothing worn by interpreters at the site.
+Many demonstrations use historic methods and techniques.
+Tools from the period are on display in the houses and are occasionally used.